 Programs For Adults

 The programs on this page are for Cedars members & friends from the Bainbridge Island and Greater Kitsap communities, and most programs are also open to guests.
-Programs are developed and presented by co-ministers Revs.
-Barbara & Jaco ten Hove and others, in collaboration with the Cedars Activities Team.
+Programs are developed and presented in collaboration with the Cedars Activities Team.

 Find locators for contact people listed below via the Cedars Online directory located on the menu tab “Community” on the front page of this website or can be accessed by clicking here (you must be a registered Member or Friend).

 Cedars Activities At-A-Glance

 At the home of Richard and Sally Wilson

 The book for Spirituality Book Group’s next meeting), is The Way of Individuation, by Jolande Jacobi (1967 or 1983).
 She was a student of Jung.
 This 150-page book makes the core of Jungian thought accessible to the general reader.
 It explains Jung’s vision of the path that human beings must follow to attain full selfhood.”
 It is a translation from the German.

 The book is hard to get at a reasonable price.
 If you have trouble getting it, or prefer, read any another book about Jung/Individuation.
 Possibilities include Boundaries of the Soul, by June Singer, or Ego and Archetype by Edward Edinger.
 Contact: Mary Romeo